nih-cfde/announcements/2019-10-07-announcements.md

 ## Updates

-- The engagement team is visiting MoTrPAC this week.
+- The Engagement team is visiting MoTrPAC this week.

 - The Technical Team demo went incredibly well.
-You can see
+You can see their [demo and slides here](https://drive.google.com/drive/u/0/folders/1AGjFe2y75XChEc4L1Nrr5RkUDlwxlOqG)

 ## Repeats from last time